VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -tlsKeyFile string
      Path to file with TLS key if -tls is set.
 The provided key file is automatically re-read every second, so it can be dynamically updated
   -tlsMinVersion string
-     The minimum TLS version that is acceptable.
-Supported TLS versions (TLS10, TLS11, TLS12, TLS13).
+     Optional minimum TLS version to use for incoming requests over HTTPS if -tls is set.
+Supported values: TLS10, TLS11, TLS12, TLS13
   -usePromCompatibleNaming
      Whether to replace characters unsupported by Prometheus with underscores in the ingested metric names and label names.
 For example, foo.bar{a.b='c'} is transformed into foo_bar{a_b='c'} during data ingestion if this flag is set.
 See https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels
   -version